 Marti will ask Mark what food would be appropriate to have at an unveiling, what the protocol is for an unveiling and how we can support them.
 PAC will be in supporting role only in this event.

 Wendy said the school can share in the costs of the food.

 Meeting adjourned at 8:20 pm

 Next PAC meeting is Feb.
-16 - 6:30 pm in the Bayside Learning Commons
+16 - 6:30 pm at the Brentwood Bay Village Empourium